alvyl/alvyl-consulting-profile/content/e-services/1-build.md

 We practice craft of making software.
 We use computing technologies to solve problems for humans.

-Some of the technologies we used to build are:
+Some of the platforms we use to build for are:

-- Java, JavaScript, Python, Bash, HTML, CSS,
-- Spring, Express, Angular, Ionic, Django, Flask,
-- JVM, Linux, Docker, Kubernetes, Android, iOS,
+- Kubernetes, Docker, Linux, Android, and iOS
 - Amazon Web Services, Microsoft Azure, Google Cloud Platform